muhammed9865/ArrMan/README.md

 #### Operations to be implemented
 - Subarray using (from, to) indices format.

+## Notes on ArrMan
+- ArrMan array is word defined elements, which maximum value of entered element is 65536 (best case)
+- Array elements all should add up to 65536, anything higher will cause into implicit overflow, since Operations are done using AX.

 ## How to run it
 You need [Emu8086 Assembler](https://emu8086-microprocessor-emulator.softonic-ar.com/download) because Emu8086.inc library is included.